ValantisLabs/valantis-hot/README.md

 ### lib:

 Contains all smart contract external dependencies, installed via Foundry as git submodules.
-There are 4 dependencies to build SOT smart contracts -
+There are 4 dependencies to build HOT smart contracts -

 - forge-std
 - valantis-core